microsoft/FluidFramework/docs/content/start/property-dds/property-paths-references.md

 ## Reference Properties

-A ReferenceProperty references another property (the **Referenced Property**) within the property dds via a path.
+A ReferenceProperty references another property (the **Referenced Property**) within the Property DDS via a path.
 This reference is transparently resolved while traversing the property sets tree.

 **Example**